 Acrylic paint is derived from oil paint and is manufactured through a chemical reaction between acrylic acid and glycerin.
 Is acrylic paint toxic to dogs?
 This has become a concern to many pet lovers, and it will be detailed in this article.
 Enjoy!

-Acrylic paint is not toxic to dogs if ingested infinitesimal quantity, but it contains harmful substances that could make your pup sick.
-It contains a chemical compound known as methylene chloride, also found in nail polish remover and paint strippers.
+Acrylic paint is not toxic to dogs if ingested in infinitesimal quantity, but it contains harmful substances that could make your pup sick.
+It contains a chemical compound known as methylene chloride, also found in nail polish removers and paint strippers.
 Methylene chloride can cause vomiting, diarrhea, severe liver damage, and even death in dogs.

 Is acrylic paint toxic to dogs?